Titanoboa simply has no equal among modern snakes, with even the anaconda paling in comparison.

 Its astonishing dominance has led some to wonder — what would have happened if Titanoboa hadn’t gone extinct?

 Titanoboa Changes Our Understanding Of The Prehistoric Landscape

 To demonstrate just how big Titanoboa could get, the Smithsonian set up an exhibit in Grand Central Station in New York in 2012.
 The mockup featured a gargantuan snake swallowing what looked like a crocodile with its tail hanging out of the snake’s mouth.

-It suffices to say the model got people’s attention.
-It was a good publicity stunt ahead of a Smithsonian Channel special on the spectacularly rare find.
-The goal of the exhibit was to show just how large prehistoric creatures could get compared to today.
+The publicity campaign certainly got people’s attention.
+It was all part of the run-up to a Smithsonian Channel special on the spectacularly rare find, and it showed off just how large prehistoric creatures could get compared to today’s animals.

 Until Titanoboa’s discovery, the largest snake fossil ever found came in at 33 feet and weighed 1,000 pounds.
 That was Gigantophis, a snake that lived 20 million years ago in Africa.

-The largest snake species today is the giant anaconda, and it averages around 15 feet long — or less than one-third the size of your average Titanoboa.
-Anacondas rarely reach more than 20 feet long and weigh more than 500 pounds.
-These contemporary giants, which are terrifying enough to see in the wild, pale in comparison to the size of their long-dead ancestors.
+The largest snake species today is the giant anaconda, and it can grow to around 15 feet in length — less than one-third of the size of your average Titanoboa.
+Anacondas rarely reach more than 20 feet in length or weigh more than 500 pounds.
+These contemporary giants, which are terrifying enough to see in the wild, pale in comparison to their long-dead ancestors.